Code-Institute-Submissions/milestone-project-29/README.md

 ### Testing ###
-This site was manually tested by me, my friends and my family to ensure that it is compatible with all browsers and is responsive on all standard screen sizes.
+This site was manually tested by me, my friends and my family to ensure that it is compatible with all browsers and is responsive on all standard screen sizes.<br>
+The HTML code was formatted using https://htmlformatter.com/.

 <h4>User Stories</h4>